 What forms will I need to fill out?

 Every camper is required to have paperwork on file for them prior to attending camp.
 This includes a Health and Medication form, Authorization and Consent, Immunization History, proof of Insurance, and (if applicable) Transportation Requests.
 All of this paperwork is now handled online through our Camp Database software!

 What day and time is check-in?

 The drop off time for Cub Creek campers is always on the Sunday of the session between 1:00 pm and 3:00 pm.
 For ASIT check in, please check the ASIT page.

 When do I pick my child up on the last day of camp?

 The pickup time is between 9:30 am and 11:00 am on Saturday for all campers, including ASITs.
 On pickup day, please plan on spending at least 30 minutes touring camp with your child.
 This is also a great time to take pictures, so don't forget your camera!
 We will have lunch available for families wishing to stay and picnic.

 What type of communication will I have with my child while at camp?

-Due to the large volume of e-mails received each day, Only those e-mails received through our e-mail service will be printed and distributed during mail call.
+Due to the large volume of emails received each day, Only those e-mails received through our e-mail service will be printed and distributed during mail call.
 Using Bunk1 is easy and their customer service is great.
 Remember, we also post pictures through Bunk1.
-Above all else, we want partents to use Bunk1's Bunk Note service to assure that only approved people are contacting campers.
-Bunk1 charges a fee for e-mails, but not to view pictures.
+Above all else, we want parents to use Bunk1's Bunk Note service to assure that only approved people are contacting campers.
+Bunk1 charges a fee for emails, but not to view pictures.
 In addition, you can read more about staying in touch with your camper on our Camper Correspondence page.

 Can parents visit camp?